jsjoeio/text-me-riverflow/README.md

-### Motivation
-A friend of mine likes to go kayaking 🛶but only when the river is flowing.
-So I showed him how to get that data and send it to hom

 # text-me-riverflow

 A small serverless function that will text you with riverflow rates.
 We used it inside a [Twilio Function](https://www.twilio.com/functions) so that it sends you the rates in a text using their [SMS API](https://www.twilio.com/docs/sms/api). 😊

+## Motivation

+A friend of mine likes to go kayaking 🛶but only when the river is flowing.
+So I showed him how to get that data and send it to his phone.

 ## Getting Started